mauroseb/mauroseb.github.io/_posts/2020-04-29-testing-openstack-patches.md

 ## The Problem

 In my case the bug I ran into in this example is the following:
-OpenStack 16 downloading container images from registry.redhat.io times out after the Bearer Token expires and starts to return ```401.
-Unauthorized``` for any subsequent requests.
+OpenStack 16 downloading container images from registry.redhat.io times out after the Bearer Token expires and starts to return **401.
+Unauthorized** for any subsequent requests.
 Since that is a known issue someone has kindly filed a bugzilla ticket for me:
  - <https://bugzilla.redhat.com/show_bug.cgi?id=1811798>

 ## The Patch

-There is a patch that was merged some weeks ago but still there is no downstream package or image I can use to fix it:
+There is a patch that was merged some weeks ago but still there is no downstream package or image I can use in my deployment:
  - <https://review.opendev.org/#/c/713923/>

 You can notice very useful information in the gerrit dashboard like: the description, the code, if it has been reviewed, votes, comments, CI gates passing, that it has been merged already.